Floer trajectories and stabilizing divisors: Floer trajectories

 which provide charts for $\B_{k,p}$.
-With these charts $\B_{k,p}$ admits the structure of a smooth Banach manifold.
+With these charts $\B_{k,p}$ admits the structure of a smooth Banach manifold by standard Sobolev estimates.
 Define a fiber bundle $\E_{k,p}$ over $\B_{k,p}$ whose fiber at $u$ is

 that is, a product of $(0,1)$-forms over the smooth components of $C^\times$.
-Local trivializations of $\E_{k,p}$ geodesic exponentiation from $u$ and parallel transport using the Hermitian connection defined by the almost complex structure, see for example \cite[p.
-48]{ms:jh},
+Local trivializations of $\E_{k,p}$ are defined by geodesic exponentiation from $u$ and parallel transport using the Hermitian connection defined by the almost complex structure